vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 * Each of the 3 options supports automatic upgrades and eliminates the need to manage the underlying infrastructure.
   * With Azure App Service, upgrades are automatic.
 All underlying infrastructure is managed by the platform.
   * With Azure Kubernetes Service (AKS), you can enable automatic upgrades based on the channel of your choice (patch, stable, rapid, node-image).
 The underlying infrastructure consists of VM's that you provision as part of agent pools, however you don't manage them directly.
-  * With Azure Spring Cloud, all tasks related to upgrading and managing the underlying infrastructure are taken care of by the platform.
-While Azure Spring Cloud is built on top of an AKS cluster, that cluster is fully managed.
+  * With Azure Spring Apps, all tasks related to upgrading and managing the underlying infrastructure are taken care of by the platform.
+While Azure Spring Apps is built on top of an AKS cluster, that cluster is fully managed.
-* Both AKS and Azure Spring Cloud offer a convenient approach to implementing the microservices architecture.
+* Both AKS and Azure Spring Apps offer a convenient approach to implementing the microservices architecture.
 They also provide support for Spring Boot applications.
-If you decided to choose Azure App Service, you would need to create a new web app instance for each microservice, while both AKS and Azure Cloud Spring require only a single instance.
+If you decided to choose Azure App Service, you would need to create a new web app instance for each microservice, while both AKS and Azure Apps Spring require only a single instance.
 AKS also facilitates controlling traffic flow between microservices by using network policies.
-* Azure Spring Cloud Service offers an easy migration path for existing spring boot applications.
+* Azure Spring Apps Service offers an easy migration path for existing spring boot applications.
 This would be an advantage for your existing application.
-* Azure Spring Cloud Service eliminates any administrative overhead required to run a Kubernetes cluster.
+* Azure Spring Apps Service eliminates any administrative overhead required to run a Kubernetes cluster.
 This simplifies the operational model.
 * AKS would require an extra migration step that involves containerizing all components.
 You will also need to implement Azure Container Registry to store and deploy your container images from.
 * Running and operating an AKS cluster introduces an additional effort.
-* Azure App Service scalability is more limited than AKS or Azure Spring Cloud Service.
+* Azure App Service scalability is more limited than AKS or Azure Spring Apps Service.

-Given the above constraints and feature sets, in the case of the Spring Petclinic application, Azure Spring Cloud and Azure Kubernetes Service represent the most viable implementation choices.
+Given the above constraints and feature sets, in the case of the Spring Petclinic application, Azure Spring Apps and Azure Kubernetes Service represent the most viable implementation choices.

 </details>